 Last Updated on April 5, 2022

-CMMC experts Kyle Lai, founder and CISO at KLC Consulting, and Caleb Leidy, CUI Protection and CMMC Consultant at Pivot Point Security, dug into the critical issue of identifying CUI on a recent episode of The Virtual CISO Podcast.
-Hosting the show is John Verry, Pivot Point Security’s CISO and Managing Partner.
+On a recent episode of The Virtual CISO Podcast, CMMC experts Kyle Lai, founder and CISO at KLC Consulting, and Caleb Leidy, CUI Protection and CMMC Consultant at Pivot Point Security, talked about why and how they see DIB orgs struggling with CMMC scoping.
+The show’s host is Pivot Point Security’s CISO and Managing Partner, John Verry.

-To hear this CMMC 2.0 podcast all the way through, Click here.
+To hear this CMMC 2.0 podcast in its entirety, Click here.

 Looking for more insight into scoping?
 This special podcast with John Verry covers scoping “gotchas” in detail: EP#62 – John Verry – What People Get Wrong About ISO 27001 Compliance